Nina Baym

 In October 2013 she was recognized by the college of Liberal Arts and Sciences in connection with the 100th anniversary of the college; she was designated as one of the 25 most influential people in the college's history.
-She has been active in such professional associations as the American Literature Section of the Modern Language Association and the American Studies Association, as well as serving as Director of the School of Humanities at the University of Illinois from 1976-1987.
+She has been active in such professional associations as the American Literature Section of the Modern Language Association and the American Studies Association.
 She has served on panels for the National Endowment for the Humanities and the Fulbight Foundation.
 Among her numerous literary prizes, fellowship, and honors are the 2000 Jay B. Hubbell Award for lifetime achievement in American literary studies (from the Modern Language Association) and fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, the American Association of University Women, and the Mellon Foundation.

-Baym was born in Princeton, New Jersey; her father was the eminent mathematician Leo Zippin and her mother taught high school English.
-She received her B.A. from Cornell University, an M.A. from Radcliffe, and a Ph.D. from Harvard University.
 She was married to Gordon Baym from 1958 to 1970; their two children are Nancy Baym and Geoffrey Baym.
 She was married to Jack Stillinger from 1971 to her death.